 We can also help you determine whether it is appropriate to sue your employer following chemical exposure at work.
 Even though chemical workers in North Carolina are normally prohibited from filing personal injury lawsuits against their employers, there are also some exceptions that apply in cases where injuries were caused intentionally, or occurred because of exceptionally extreme misconduct on the part of an employer.
 Further, it is sometimes possible to sue manufacturing companies and other outside parties when illnesses or injuries, such as chemical burns, are caused by defective products, such as defective safety valves.
 Personal injury and product liability lawsuits can result in an injured worker receiving compensation for medical bills, pain and suffering, emotional distress, and other hardships resulting from an industrial chemical spill accident.

-To level the playing field and give yourself a fighting chance at obtaining fair benefits, you need tough and strategic representation by an aggressive, experienced workplace chemical exposure attorney who is well-versed in state and federal worker protection laws.
+To level the playing field and give yourself a fighting chance at obtaining fair benefits, you need tough and strategic representation by an aggressive, experienced workplace chemical exposure attorney who is well-versed in state worker protection laws.
 To talk about your workers’ compensation claim confidentially in a free legal consultation, call the Ramsay Law Firm at (877) 576-5500.